vishvAsa/sanskrit/vyAkaraNam/whitney/09_Chapter_V_NOUNS_AND_ADJECTIVES.md

 c\.
 Like víṣvañc is inflected anváñc, also three or four others of which only isolated forms occur.

 d\.
-Still more irregular is tiryáñc, of which the weakest stem is tiráçc (tirás+ac: the other stems are made from tir+añc or ac, with the inserted i).
+Still more irregular is tiryáñc, of which the weakest stem is tiráśc (tirás+ac: the other stems are made from tir+añc or ac, with the inserted i).